-The Company has a senior revolving credit facility with a syndicate of banks for which Bank of America, N.A. acts as agent.
-The maximum borrowings available under the Company's credit facility was \$845,000 as of December 31, 2009 and 2010.
-There is no maximum amount of standby letters of credit that can be issued; however, the issuance of standby letters of credit reduces the amount of total borrowings available.
-As of December 31, 2009, \$269,000 was outstanding under the credit facility, exclusive of outstanding standby letters of credit of \$87,116.
+The Company has a senior revolving credit facility with a syndicate of banks for which Bank of America, N.A. acts as administrative agent and J.P.
+Morgan Chase Bank, N.A. and Wells Fargo Bank, National Association act as co-syndication agents.
+The maximum borrowings available under the Company's credit facility were \$1,200,000 and \$845,000 as of December 31, 2011 and 2010.
+The Company has the ability to increase commitments under the revolving credit facility from \$1,200,000 to \$1,500,000, subject to conditions including that no default, as defined in the credit agreement, has occurred, although no existing lender has any obligation to increase its commitment.
+There is no maximum amount of standby letters of credit that can be issued under the credit facility; however, the issuance of standby letters of credit reduces the amount of total borrowings available.
+As of December 31, 2011, \$519,000 was outstanding under the credit facility, exclusive of outstanding standby letters of credit of \$80,395.
 As of December 31, 2010, \$511,000 was outstanding under the credit facility, exclusive of outstanding standby letters of credit of \$82,939.
-The credit facility matures in September 2012.
+The credit facility matures in July 2016.
+The Company is amortizing the \$5,160 debt issuance costs through the maturity date, or July 2016.

-The borrowings under the credit facility bear interest, at the Company's option, at either the base rate plus the applicable base rate margin (approximately 3.25% at each of December 31, 2009 and 2010) on base rate loans, or the Eurodollar rate plus the applicable Eurodollar margin (approximately 0.86% and 0.89% at December 31, 2009 and 2010, respectively) on Eurodollar loans.
+The borrowings under the credit facility bear interest, at the Company's option, at either the base rate plus the applicable base rate margin (approximately 3.65% and 3.25% at December 31, 2011 and 2010, respectively) on base rate loans, or the Eurodollar rate plus the applicable Eurodollar margin (approximately 1.70% and 0.89% at December 31, 2011 and 2010, respectively) on Eurodollar loans.
 The applicable margins under the credit facility vary depending on the Company's leverage ratio, as defined in the credit agreement.
-As of December 31, 2009 and 2010, the margins were 0.625% for Eurodollar loans and 0.00% for base rate loans.
+As of December 31, 2011 and 2010, the margins were 1.400% and 0.625%, respectively, for Eurodollar loans and 0.40% and 0.00%, respectively, for base rate loans.

 The credit facility requires the Company to pay an annual commitment fee on the unused portion of the facility.
-The commitment fee was 0.15% as of December 31, 2009 and 2010.
+The commitment fee was 0.25% and 0.15% as of December 31, 2011 and 2010, respectively.

 The borrowings under the credit facility are not collateralized.
 The credit facility contains representations and warranties and places certain business, financial and operating restrictions on the Company relating to, among other things, indebtedness, liens and other encumbrances, investments, mergers and acquisitions, asset sales, sale and leaseback transactions, and dividends, distributions and redemptions of capital stock.
 The credit facility requires that the Company maintain specified financial ratios.
-As of December 31, 2009 and 2010, the Company was in compliance with all applicable covenants in the credit facility.
+As of December 31, 2011 and 2010, the Company was in compliance with all applicable covenants in the credit facility.